-The imagined link between certain types of housing and crime ranks as one of the strongest perceived negative consequences of affordable housing projects and is cited in 61% of cases where there is opposition to an affordable housing project.^{11, 12}
+The imagined link between affordable housing and crime is one of the strongest perceived negative consequences of affordable housing projects.
+It is cited in 61% of cases where there is opposition to an affordable housing project.^{11, 12}

-One implication of this is that instances of successful community opposition may, in fact, create more crime by reducing the number of options open to those individuals who would otherwise have resided and received care in the proposed facilities.13
+One implication of this false belief is that instances of successful community opposition may, in fact, create more crime by reducing the number of options open to those individuals who would otherwise have resided and received care in the proposed facilities.13

-In a study in Denver, residential facilities over 53 units reported some increases in violent and total crimes in close proximity to the housing facility.
+In a study in Denver, residential facilities with more than 53 units reported some increases in violent and total crimes in close proximity to the housing facility.
 It was found, however, that it was not the residents perpetrating these crimes.
-Rather, they were victims of crime as this group is traditionally more vulnerable and therefore become targets for others.14 In other words, to more effectively manage incidences of crime within our communities, we must first work to end homelessness through more effective housing and treatment programs that are available to those who are most in-need of the safe, secure, affordable housing that the rest of the community enjoys.
+Rather, they were victims of crime as this group is traditionally more vulnerable and therefore become targets for others.14

+To more effectively manage crime within communities, we must first work to end homelessness through more effective housing and treatment programs that are available to those who are most in-need of the safe, secure, affordable housing that the rest of the community enjoys.